migolo/consul_templates_nginxhup/README.md

-# consul_templates_nginxhup
+# Consul Templates and Docker Nginx Hup
-Consul templates for Nginx
+Consul templates for Nginx, it includes the [Docker Nginx HUP](https://github.com/migolo/dockernginxhup) software to send the HUP signal.